Socjon/Socjon.github.io/_posts/2019-01-30-Northwind.md

 # **::Hypothesis Questions::**

-### 1) Does having 'manager' in your title effect the amount a customer orders?
+### 1) Do discounts have a statistically significant effect on the number of products customers order?
+If so, at what level(s) of discount?

 H null: There is no difference in the number of products customers order given there is a discount
 H alt: There is an increase in the number of products customers order given there is a discount